 Below are a few examples of companies taking advantage of the NFT wave.

-OpenSea hosts one of the largest NFT marketplaces in the world, where users can buy, sell and create amongst millions of NFTs.
-Visitors may browse NFT art, gaming or photography pieces and view real-time price offers and trending NFT collections.
-OpenSea is backed by companies like Coinbase and Trust Wallet, and sits at a trading volume of over $20 billion.
+What they do: OpenSea is one of the largest NFT marketplaces in the world, where users can buy, sell and create amongst millions of these digital assets.
+Visitors may browse NFT art, gaming or photography pieces. as well as view real-time price offers and trending NFT collections.
+OpenSea acts as an intermediary for transactions across numerous distinct blockchain networks, decentralized digital ownership and peer-to-peer trade without relying on traditional central authorities.

 Blockchain in Government